terrdv/vet/README.md

 it discovered are themselves counted, so the count cannot reach zero while the crawl is still running.

-- **Scope enforcement at the frontier** — URLs outside the allowlist are never enqueued.
+- **Scope enforcement** — URLs outside the allowlist are never enqueued.
-- **Canonicalization + dedup** — `?id=1` and `?id=2` aren't scanned as separate pages forever; a visited set (guarded for concurrent access) keeps the crawl finite.
+- **Canonicalization + dedup** — `?id=1` and `?id=2` aren't scanned as separate pages forever; a visited set keeps the crawl finite.
 - **Form + link discovery** — extracts links to follow and forms/params to test.

-The crawler's only job is to *find* injection points; testing them is the detection engine's job.
-Keeping them separate is what makes both modes fall out of one codebase.
+The crawler's finds injection points; testing them is the detection engine's job.

-> Note: crawl mode currently follows server-rendered links and forms.
-JavaScript-rendered
-> single-page apps (which need a headless browser) are a later addition — server-rendered
-> targets like DVWA are fully covered.

 ### The detection engine